Nature's Revelations: God Speaks Through Beauty

 Two flocks of geese along the sandy shoreline,

-motionless, necks arched, peer at the setting sun.
+motionless, necks arched, peering at the setting sun.

 The heavens are splashed with orange, then bronze,